snabbco/snabb/README.md

 Requirements: Needs LuaJIT 2.0.0-beta9 or later.
 Generally tested using git head.

 Also supports [luaffi](https://github.com/jmckaskill/luaffi) so you can use with standard Lua; all the tests now pass, have added some workarounds to support current issues in luaffi which could be removed but these are not performance critical or important now as all the major issues have been resolved.
+There may still be a few issues in code that is not exercised by the tests, but actually luaffi has fixed most of the issues that were coming up anyway now.
+This is now tested and working with Lua 5.1 and 5.2.

 ## What is implemented?